Ever seen patterns in concrete and wondered how it was done? That’s called stamped concrete.

 Concrete stamping is unique as you can pick and choose almost limitless colors and styles.
 Stamping concrete is as simple as waiting for the wet concrete to be leveled and pressing a concrete stamper into the concrete to make the pattern.
 Think of it like cutting cookies before baking them.

-Before use of the concrete stamper, the contractor will apply the selected main color, accent colors, and additives (such as non-slip) in the concrete.
+Before the use of the concrete stamper, the contractor will apply the selected main color, accent colors, and additives (such as non-slip) in the concrete.
 That’s how you get the unique coloring and texture.

-Once the concrete stamper has done its job, it is removed and concrete sits to dry until hardened.
+Once the concrete stamper has done its job, it is removed and the concrete sits to dry until hardened.

 This isn’t a DIY job as it takes a great deal of skill and experience along with a lot of equipment to properly lay the concrete and imprint the pattern.
 Essentially, you’ve only got one shot to get it right, otherwise, you’re stuck pulling the concrete out and trying all over again.